About the Office of Privacy and Data Protection

 The state Office of Privacy and Data Protection (OPDP) was created by the state Legislature in 2016.

-The office, overseen by the state Chief Privacy Officer, serves as a central point of contact for state agencies on policy matters involving data privacy and data protection, and to serve as a resource for consumer privacy issues.
+The office, overseen by the state Chief Privacy Officer, serves as a central point of contact for state agencies on policy matters involving data privacy and data protection, and as a resource for consumer privacy issues.

 The office’s duties include: